CleverCloud/documentation/content/doc/addons/keycloak.md

 By default, Keycloak on Clever Cloud uses small-size resources, i.e:
 - XS Java 17;
 - XS Tiny Space PostgreSQL;
-- Less than 100MB FSBucket.
+- Less than 100 MB FSBucket.

 Those resources are dimensioned to suit a majority of needs.
 You can however manage and adjust them directly in the Console to fit your needs.
 You can for example change their settings, migrate to a larger storage database, etc.